How Much Does a Cardigan Welsh Corgi Cost? (2023 Price Guide)

 Teeth Cleaning Costs

 Dental care is very important to your dog’s health and well-being.
-You do have the option to brush your dog’s teeth at home but you’ll want to keep an eye out for tartar build-up.
+You can brush your dog’s teeth at home, but you’ll want to keep an eye out for tartar build-up.
 A dental cleaning at a veterinary clinic is expensive due to the need for anesthesia during the procedure.
 Costs increase if a tooth extraction is needed.
 Expect to pay $200 at the very minimum for this service.

 Owning a Cardigan Welsh Corgi On a Budget